 Analysts have net income pencilled in at around $4.10 per share this year, enough to put the stock at 10x earnings.
 Given how depressed those earnings are, it appears that Citi shares are going cheap right now.
-Indeed, net income is seen rising to over $5.80 per share next year, and to around $8.00 per share over FY22.
+Indeed, net income is seen rising to over $5.80 per share next year, and to around $8.00 per share out to FY22.
 A mid-single-digit forward earnings multiple looks like one heck of a bargain, even if it is a couple of years out.

 Some other things to consider.
-Firstly, Citi remains well capitalized: the bank sported a CET1 ratio of 11.8% at the end of 3Q20, up around 20 basis points quarter-on-quarter on the back of retained profit generation.
+Firstly, Citi remains well capitalized.
+The bank sported a CET1 ratio of 11.8% at the end of 3Q20, up around 20 basis points quarter-on-quarter on the back of retained profit generation.
 Secondly, the dividends keep on flowing here: Citi’s current payout works out to $2.04 per share on an annualized basis, equal to a 4.6% yield as things currently stand.
 More importantly, that dividend remains covered by current profit generation.
 Finally, the potential for a resumption of share repurchases down the line.
 At the bank’s current market value, even a few billion dollars spent on buybacks would represent something pretty significant.

 When you digest all of the above, it is not hard to spot a potentially compelling medium-term investment case.
 Buybacks alone could power mid-single-digit dividend growth next year if the company returned all of its estimated retained profit that way.
 And when that dividend yield is already approaching mid-single digits to start with, well, then you have a recipe for significant share price appreciation.
 Citigroup shares changed hands for over $70 per share at this point last year.
 It would not surprise me to see the stock back there within the next eighteen months.

-If you enjoyed this article please hit the “heart” button below.
-This gives me a rough indication as to what kind of content is popular.
-If you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
+If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!